 Name Туре Description objectClass LDAPString The Directory String that contains the object class.
 A typical value is "ipsecISAKMPPolicy".
-This attribute is only used during policy creation. ipsecName LDAPString The ipsecName attribute for ipsecISAKMPPolicy objects.
-This MUST NOT be set to NULL.<1> whenChanged UTC-coded The Unicode-generalized time syntax of the time and date that the
+This attribute is only used during policy creation. ipsecName LDAPString The ipsecName attribute for ipsecISAKMPPolicy object be set to NULL.<1> The ipsecName attribute for ipsecISAKMPPolicy objects.
+This MUST NOT be set to NULL. $\underline{<1>}$ whenChanged UTC-coded The Unicode-generalized time syntax of the time and date that the

 Name Туре Description string policy was last changed.
-This value is set by the Active Directory server.
-This MUST be a Directory String containing the curly braced GUID string value of this ipsecISAKMPPolicy object.
-A typical value is " $\{6A155C3F-72B7-11D2-A3F0-0260B025CAFE\}$ ". distinguishedName Distinguished name This MUST be a Directory String description of the directory location of this ISAKMP policy.
+This value is set by the Active Directory server. value of th This MUST be a Directory String containing the curly braced GUID string value of this ipsecISAKMPPolicy object.
+A typical value is " {6A155C3F-72B7-11D2-A3F0-0260B025CAFE} ". distinguishedName Distinguished name This MUST be a Directory String description of the directory location of this ISAKMP policy.
 This MUST be in the distinguished name (DN) format of [RFC2251].
 This MUST be set by the protocol.
-A typical value is "CN=ipsecISAKMPPolicy{6A1E5C3F-72B7-11D2-ACF0-0260B025CAFE},CN=IP Security,CN= System,DC=myDomain,DC=contoso,DC=com". ipsecOwnersReference Distinguished name This MUST be a Directory String reference (DN) to the "owner" IPsec policy object with which this ISAKMP object is associated.
+A typical value is "CN=ipsecISAKMPPolicy{6A1E5C3F-72B7-11D2-ACF0-0260B025CAFE}},CN=IP Security,CN= System,DC=myDomain,DC=contoso,DC=com". ipsecOwnersReference Distinguished name This MUST be a Directory String reference (DN) to the "owner" IPsec policy object with which this ISAKMP object is associated.
 This MUST be in the DN format of [RFC2251].
 A typical value is "CN=ipsecPolicy{6A455C3F-72B7-11D2-ACF0-0260B025CAFE},CN=IP Security,CN= System,DC=myDomain,DC=contoso,DC=com". ipsecDataType LDAPString The identifier that describes the format of the following ipsecData attribute.
 This MUST be the base-10 Directory String representation of the unsigned integer value 0x100 (256). ipsecData Octet string The octet string representation of the binary data that specifies additional policy data; stored as described in the following ipsecData -specific table.